recoverysource/handbook/project/glossary.rst

 This glossary introduces common terminology used within this handbook.
-If you are new to our project documentation, we recommend briefly skimming through this page in order to be aware of terms that you will be encountering.
+If you are new to our project documentation, we recommend briefly skimming through this page in order to be aware of terms that you will encounter.

 .. _def-12step: